ipie: A Python-based Auxiliary-Field Quantum Monte Carlo Program with Flexibility and Efficiency on CPUs and GPUs: Applications and Discussion

 One of the common concerns about writing a Python code for many-body methods is that it may be difficult for a Python-based code to perform as well as those written in C++ or Fortran.
 Therefore, in this section, we report some preliminary timing benchmarks comparing \texttt{ipie} against two production-level C++ codes, \texttt{QMCPACK}\cite{Kent2020May} and \texttt{Dice}.\cite{dice}

 In \cref{fig:acenes_cpu_block}, we compare the CPU performance of \texttt{ipie} with SD trials for studying acene series from naphthalene to heptacene with cc-pVDZ and cc-pVTZ bases against \qmcpack.
 For both bases, we see that \ipie outperforms \texttt{QMCPACK} for all system sizes except naphthalene in cc-pVDZ.
 Similarly in \cref{fig:acenes_gpu_block}, we compare the GPU performance of \texttt{ipie} with SD trials for studying acene series with cc-pVDZ basis against \qmcpack. \ipie is faster than \texttt{QMCPACK} for all acenes.
+Finally, in \cref{fig:naphthalene_basis_set} we compare timings as a function of basis sets size on a single CPU node (30 MPI processes) and a single V100, both with 30 walkers total.
+Again we find ipie performs favorably relative to QMCPACK and we see a roughly order of magnitude gain in speed on the GPUs.
+We find that the ipie is typically slower than QMCPACK on GPUs when an insufficient number of walkers are used for small system sizes (indicating the the GPU is not being saturated), which is clear when comparing the cc-pVDZ naphthalene times in \cref{fig:acenes_gpu_block} and \cref{fig:naphthalene_basis_set}.
 These timing benchmarks emphasize the utility of \texttt{ipie} beyond prototyping and shows its potential for production-level AFQMC calculations.

 We also benchmarked our CPU implementation of the generalized Wick's theorem as shown in \cref{fig:cu2o2_timing}. \texttt{QMCPACK} employs a different algorithm based on the Sherman-Morrison formula, which inevitably becomes too slow to run for large determinant counts.\cite{Shee2018Aug,Mahajan2022May} However, both \texttt{Dice} and \ipie implement the same generalized Wick's theorem algorithm and therefore they both can handle many more determinants in the trial wavefunction.
 We test our implementation on \ce{H50} and \ce{[Cu2O2]^{2+}} using the heat-bath configuration interaction (HCI) wavefunctions\cite{Holmes2016Aug,Smith2017Nov} made available in ref. \citenum{Mahajan2021Aug} as our trial.
+Note that a converter is provided with ipie to allow HCI wavefunctions generated with \texttt{Dice} to be used.
 We found our code to be slightly faster than \texttt{Dice}.
 The implementation in \texttt{QMCPACK} is already 10 times slower for a modest determinant count ($10^3$).
 We expect that our implementation will be well suited for studying systems with modest strong correlation and large-scale dynamic correlation.

 For GPU, it is often the case that one cannot store the auxiliary vectors on one GPU due to the limited memory available on GPU.
 In that case, we split auxiliary vectors into multiple blocks and distribute each block over multiple GPUs.
 To minimize the size of communications during the run, we communicate walker wavefunctions instead of auxiliary vectors as well as the result of computation such as local energy and force bias.
 This multi-GPU implementation will become important when studying large systems.
 We hope to report applications that utilize this feature in the future.